Before You Register

 Last day to withdraw – Same as full semester classes unless grade already posted

 When a class reaches its maximum enrollment, it is listed as “closed.”
 Many courses offer a waitlist option to allow you to wait for a seat in the class if someone drops.
 Please be aware that not all courses offer waitlisting.

-Can I wait list for a course usig the Class Schedule Search in UAOnline?
+Can I waitlist for a course using the class schedule search in UAOnline?

-No, you cannot waitlist for a course from the Class Schedule Search page.
-To wait list for a course, click on Register/Add/Drop Classes on the Student Services tab in UAOnline and enter the Course reference Number(s) (CRN) in the Add Classes Worksheet section.
-Then, select ‘Wait List’ from the drop down menu next to each course.
+No, you cannot waitlist for a course from the class schedule search.
+To waitlist for a course, go to the Register/Add/Drop page on the Student Services tab in UAOnline and enter the CRN in the Add Classes Worksheet section.
+Then, select ‘Waitlist’ from the drop down menu next to the course.

 What happens next?

-If you do not register within 48 hours of the auto-generated email being sent (or the amount of time stated in the email), the system removes you from the wait list, and the next student is given the opportunity to register.
-You may add yourself back onto the wait list and you will be notified again by email when a space becomes available.
+If you do not register for the class within the time indicated in the notification email, the system removes you from the waitlist and the next student is given the opportunity to register.
+You may add yourself back onto the waitlist, and you will be notified again by email if a space becomes available.

-You will not be able to add yourself to a class wait list if:
+You will not be able to waitlist for a class if:

-You are not charged for a wait-listed class until you are actually enrolled in it.
+No, you will not be charged for a waitlisted course until you are actually enrolled in it.
 You may complete registration and pay tuition and fees for other classes in which you are enrolled.

-How do I know what place I am in on the wait list?
+How do I know where I’m placed on the waitlist?

-When you originally register for the class a small number pops up which indicates your current spot on the wait list.
+When you originally register for the course, a small number pops up.
+This indicates your current position on the waitlist.
 Keep checking your preferred email for notification of your opportunity to register.

-Should I attend the first day of my wait list classes?
+Should I attend the first day of my waitlisted class(es)?

-Attend the first day of class for any classes for which you have been wait listed.
-Let the instructor know you are on the wait list but not enrolled in the class.
+Yes.
+Attend the first day of class for any class for which you are waitlisted.
+Let the instructor know you are on the waitlist but not enrolled in the class.

-What if I’m on the waitlist for a distance education class?
+What if I’m on the waitlist for an e-learning/distance education class?

 How long should I wait for a space to open in a class?

-You are not charged tuition and fees for wait-listed classes.
-Charges apply only after you are actually enrolled in the class.
+You are not charged tuition and fees for waitlisted classes.
+Charges apply only after you are enrolled in the class.

-If financial aid has already been applied to your account and you subsequently enroll in a class from the wait list, tuition and fees are due on the day you add the class.
+If financial aid has already been applied to your account and you subsequently register for a class from the waitlist, tuition and fees are due by the payment deadline.
 You must pay tuition and fees before the payment deadline to avoid late charges.